This vignette demonstrates a workflow for analyzing and correcting a

 #> Training 'gam' model...

-# Apply the model to our source grid
+# Apply the trained model to correct the grid

 #> Applying PAI model to map features...